mobamba1/SFIA2/README.md

 # Coverage (Unit Test) and Integration
 As part of the MVP we only needed to include the Unit test of the project and ensure that we are achieving 90% or more.
 In the images bellow it shows that I had achieved higher than required and included the mock test.
+Most of the test were written for both service 1 and 4 for they handle most of the application functionalities, while service 2 and 3 only generate a random letter or number.
 Service 1:
 The service was tested if it loads, and mock test was used when grabbing the generated text from servive 2 and 3.
 ![Test1](SFIA%202/service1.PNG)